The following topics will be addressed. Before submitting an abstract please kindly check the list of keywords assigned to each topic below.

 A1.
 Climate and energy

-Energy self-sufficiency, Clean energy, Low energy cost processes, Renewable energy and energy storage, Hydrogen as a fuel (incl. safety aspects), Photochemistry, Solar cells and solar powered technologies, Fuel cells, Dawn of fossil fuels, Energy to carbon footprint ratio, New energy sources integration,
+Energy self-sufficiency, Clean energy, Low energy cost processes, Renewable energy and energy storage, Hydrogen as a fuel (incl. safety aspects), Photochemistry, Solar cells and solar powered technologies, Fuel cells, Phase out of fossil fuels, Energy to carbon footprint ratio, New energy sources integration,

 A2.
 Sustainability and circular (bio)economy